Frequently Asked Questions

 When domains are registered for automatic renewal, card will be charged for the annual renewal fee 45 days prior to the expiry date.

-Registering your domain to self renewal can also be done at "My page".
-There you can click on this button for the domain you want to register for self renewal.
+Registering your domain to self renewal can be done at "My page".
+There you can click on the button for registering a domain for self renewal, or to remove self renewal from it.

 It is important to keep information in WHOIS correct for domains which are automatically renewed.
 Contact e-mail addresses are particularly important to keep current as receipts for those domains are only sent in e-mail.